HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Introduction

-To address these challenges and enable more sophisticated analysis of program hierarchies, we introduce \dataset, the largest publicly available hierarchical graph dataset for malware analysis. \dataset encompasses \textbf{595,211} applications, represented as \textbf{595,211} global FCGs that contain a total of \textbf{201,792,085} local CFGs.
-This two-level structure explicitly captures both inter-procedural dependencies and intra-procedural logic.
+To address these challenges and enable more sophisticated analysis of program hierarchies, we introduce \dataset, the largest publicly available hierarchical graph dataset for malware analysis. \dataset encompasses \textbf{499,981} applications, represented as \textbf{499,981} global FCGs that contain a total of \textbf{201,792,085} local CFGs.
+This two-level structure (illustrated in Figure~\ref{fig:higraph_overview}b alongside the construction pipeline) explicitly captures both inter-procedural dependencies and intra-procedural logic.
 By providing granular hierarchical data with spatio-temporal consistency, \dataset provides a robust foundation for building and evaluating the next generation of malware detectors.
 To facilitate exploration, we also provide an interactive website for the dataset at \textbf{\url{https://higraph.org}}.
+Empirically, our hierarchical Hi-GNN attains the strongest static IID PR-AUC ($0.785$) and Macro F1 ($0.761$), and sustains AUT(F1) of $0.755$ over 2012$\rightarrow$2013 and $0.715$ over 2012$\rightarrow$2016, surpassing flat-graph GNNs and the modern graph transformer GraphGPS~\cite{rampavsek2022recipe} on all metrics except short-term AUT(PR-AUC) under matched feature and hidden dimensions, with the discriminative signal localizing to CFG-level cyclomatic complexity (Cohen's $d{=}0.48$)---a structural property invisible to FCG-only architectures.

-In summary, our contributions are as follows: \begin{itemize}[topsep=0mm, itemsep=1mm, parsep=1mm, leftmargin=*] \item We introduce and release \dataset, the largest hierarchical graph dataset for malware analysis.
-Its scale and explicit two-level structure are designed to overcome the limitations of existing flat-graph and non-graph corpora. \item We conduct a large-scale analysis on \dataset, revealing key statistical properties and temporal trends in the structural complexity of benign and malicious software.
-This analysis demonstrates the unique insights enabled by a hierarchical perspective. \item We open-source \dataset and our processing tools to provide a critical community resource.
-We aim to standardize the evaluation of hierarchical malware analysis methods and foster reproducible, high-impact research in AI for cybersecurity. \end{itemize}
+In summary, the contributions of this paper are as follows: \begin{itemize}[topsep=0mm, itemsep=1mm, parsep=1mm, leftmargin=*] \item We release \dataset, the largest hierarchical graph dataset for Android malware analysis to date, comprising 499{,}981 applications with 499{,}981 FCGs and 201{,}792{,}085 nested CFGs, labeled at the VirusTotal $\geq$15-engine threshold and annotated with AVClass2~\cite{sebastian2020avclass2} families across 2012--2022.

+\item We define a longitudinal benchmark with three evaluation regimes (IID, short-term, and long-term) and a cross-anchor concept-drift protocol (Train 2012 and Train 2016) covering 433{,}488 test apps over 10 years.

+\item We benchmark classical GNNs and a modern graph transformer on \dataset under matched feature and hidden dimensions, showing that hierarchical inductive bias yields drift robustness that a stronger flat-graph architecture does not match in our setup.

+\item We open-source \dataset, the preprocessing pipeline, and the evaluation harness to standardize longitudinal evaluation of hierarchical malware analysis methods and foster reproducible research in AI for cybersecurity. \end{itemize}